Kymorphia/gidgen/README.md

 Commands are prefixed with '//!'. giD comments are prefixed with '//#' and aren't output to binding code.
 Strings can be single or double quoted.
-Some commands support multi-line values using opening and close braces within giD comment lines ('block' flag).
+Some commands support multi-line values using opening and close braces within giD comment lines ('Block' flag).
-Commands indicating 'repo' in parenthesis require a repo to have been specified, 'class' requires a class (or struct).
+Commands indicating 'Repo' in parenthesis require a repo to have been specified, 'Class' requires a class (or struct).
 Commands:

 add <XmlSelect> <AttributeValue | Xml> - Add an XML attribute or node (Block)